gauravhoskote/gauravhoskote.github.io/_miniblogs/caching_mini_blog.md

 ---

 While working on one of my projects at the University of Phoenix, I encountered an interesting challenge.
 The project required comparing the embeddings of potentially hundreds of strings.
-This was done in RAM since using a vector store felt like overkill.
+This was done in RAM since using a vector store felt like an overkill.
 To improve latency, I began caching the results using Python’s lru_cache.

 Example :
 ```